jibarix/seasonal_regression_tool/pipeline_options.md

 **Example**: `--test-size 0.15`

 **Technical details**: Since this is time series data, the split is always performed chronologically, with the most recent data in the test set.
 This mimics the real-world forecasting scenario where you predict future values based on historical data.
+The implementation ensures that the training set contains enough data points to properly capture seasonal patterns based on the data frequency.
+If the test size would result in too few training samples, a warning is logged and the test size is automatically adjusted.

 ### `--cv-splits`
 Defines the number of folds to use in time series cross-validation.
 Each fold creates a different train/validation split point for model evaluation.